flora-pm/flora-server/CONTRIBUTING.md

 We need you to read and acknowledge our [Code of Conduct][CoC] document.

-The compiler version used is GHC 9.2.5.
-We encourage to use cabal-install 3.8.
+The compiler version used is described in the `cabal.project` file.
+`cabal-install` version 3.8 or higher is needed.

 The following Haskell command-line tools will have to be installed: